The following are details of your rights regarding prescriptions.

 Prescription log data

-As well as details of the organisation, you have the right to obtain information on who has handled your details entered in Prescription Centre.
-Kela is the data controller of Prescription Centre; therefore a log data request for an electronic prescription is submitted in writing to Kela.
+In addition to the details about the service provider, you have the right to know who has processed your data entered in the Prescription Centre.
+Kela is the joint controller of the Prescription Centre, in which case the log data request of an e-prescription is delivered to Kela in writing.

 The log data report shows